Dachshund puppies playing in black and white

 Regular play sessions

-Dedicate at least two play sessions with your puppy each day, combined with training sessions to maximize fun and learning
+Dedicate at least two play sessions with your puppy each day, combined with training sessions to maximise fun and learning

 Discourage biting